pjsinco/docs.10rempatrick.com/docs/00_Migration_Checklist.md

   In the Media Libary, select the featured image.
 Then, using the original story as your basis, fill in the following:

     * *Caption.* The caption may need shortening.
-A good length is a tweet, but we have some wiggle room here.
-Try to stay under 170 characters, *not* including the image credit.
+A good length is a tweet, but you have some wiggle room.
+Try to stay under 170 characters, not including the image credit.

     * *Alternative Text.* This is a [short description](https://support.google.com/webmasters/answer/114016?hl=en) of the image.